Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlDatabase.md

 ```

 ### -ComputeModel
-The compute model for Azure Sql database
+The compute model for Azure Sql database.
+Serverless or Provisioned

 ```yaml
 Type: System.String